Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 How much information do you need about the journeys I'm making?

-For example, suppose you were posted to Bad Fallingbostel back in the 2014-15 tax year, before the base was closed.
+For example, suppose you were posted to Bad Fallingbostel, back before the base was closed.
 Let's say you were living in Ashford, Kent at the time.
 The journey to your posting might look something like:

 - Driving about 23 miles to Dover.